Update: Spanish version available on Chalo Blogg.

-If you had me as a teacher, or attended one of my workshops or conferences ; this tutorial will probably sound familiar to you.
+If you were my student, or attended one of my workshops or conferences ; this tutorial will probably sound familiar to you.
 Indeed, I often start my talks with a brief "how-to calibrating correctly the pressure" session.
 I often see a lot of digital-painters ignoring this step.
 Ignoring this, make them struggle when changing of tablet hardware, have not consistent glazing ability and poor digital freehand line qualities.
 Let's get in.

 The pressure value - in digital painting - is driven by a sensor inside your stylus in contact to your stylus tip.
 In a nut-shell : the more you press on the tip, the more high value will be transmitted to your computer.
 This value helps software as Krita, Gimp or Mypaint to give extra feeling to the traditional tools.